Xaxis/fluid-grid/README.md

 Wil Neeley ( [@wilneeley](http://twitter.com/wilneeley) / [github.com](https://github.com/Xaxis) )

-## Usage
+## Configuration and usage

-After you have copied `_fluid-grid.scss` into your workflow you need to configure a few variables based on your needs.
+After you have copied `_fluid-grid.scss` into your SASS workflow you need to configure a few global variables.

 * `$fg-gutter` is the static space you would like between your columns.
 Browsers must support the CSS `calc` function in order for this static space to work properly.
 If you need to support legacy browsers set the `$fg-legacy` configuration